 - Although most selection processes center around executive appointment or popular elections, 16 states provide avenues for influence from the legislature or another body.

-- In 2 states, judges are appointed by the state legislature and in another 14 states the governor’s judicial nominee is subject to confirmation by one or both state legislative bodies.
+- In 2 states, judges are appointed by the state legislature and in another 14 states the governor’s judicial nominee is subject to confirmation by the legislature or another body.
 The federal Legislature confirms the president’s appointments to the D.C.
 Court of Appeals.